alfredoEP/Compendio/README.md

 # Compendio
-Here I save atomic code
+Here I save atomic code.
+Evidence in **assets/** of various concepts in computer science, mathematics, and data science.

 ## Scripts